MuLan: Multimodal-LLM Agent for Progressive and Interactive Multi-Object Diffusion: Multimodal-LLM Agent ( )

-Likewise, \ours begins by strategically planning and decomposing an intricate input prompt into a manageable sequence of sub-prompts, each focusing on an easier sub-task generating one single object. \ours then adopts a progressive strategy that generates one object in each stage conditioned on previously generated objects using a diffusion model.
+\ours begins by strategically planning and decomposing an intricate input prompt into a manageable sequence of sub-prompts, each focusing on an easier sub-task generating one single object. \ours then adopts a progressive strategy that generates one object in each stage conditioned on previously generated objects using a diffusion model.
 Simultaneously, a VLM offers insightful feedback and adaptively adjusts the generation process to guarantee precision in accomplishing each subtask.
-Compared to previous methods, \ours is entirely training-free and does not require any examples.
+Compared to previous methods, \ours is entirely training-free and does not require any in-context examples.
 As illustrated in Fig.~\ref{fig:process_illustration}, \ours is composed of three components: \begin{itemize}[leftmargin=*] \item \textbf{Prompt decomposition by LLM planning}, which produces a sequence of sub-prompts, each focusing on generating one object in the prompt. \item \textbf{Conditional single-object diffusion with LLM planning and attention guidance}, which generates a new object conditioned on the previous step's image using a stable diffusion model.
-While a sub-prompt from LLM planning provides text guidance, the object's size and position are controlled by an attention mask. \item \textbf{VLM-feedback control}, which inspects the image generated per stage and adjusts hyperparameters to re-generate the image if it violates the original prompt. \end{itemize}
+While a sub-prompt from LLM planning provides text guidance, the object's size and position are controlled by an attention mask, which guides the object to be correctly positioned and generated. \item \textbf{Feedback control by interacting with VLM}, which inspects the image generated per stage and adjusts hyperparameters and attention guidance to re-generate the image if it violates the original prompt. \end{itemize}